 3 – Attention to Detail

 Putting together an attractive and effective window display requires a keen eye for detail.
 As well as making sure your mannequins are positioned and dressed well, it is essential the entire window is kept clean and the items on display are neat and tidy.
-Clothes should always been cleaned, ironed and pinned to the mannequin so they fit perfectly.
-Remember passers by are going to see what the mannequin is wearing and that is going to entice them in, if the clothing on the shop window doesn’t look good then people won’t come in and buy it.
+Clothes should always be cleaned, ironed and pinned to the mannequin so they fit perfectly.
+Remember passers-by are going to see what the mannequin is wearing and that is going to entice them in, if the clothing on the shop window doesn’t look good then people won’t come in and buy it.

 4 – Review your Window

 Don’t wait until your window is completely finished before viewing it from outside.
 The street view should be the main influence of your display, after all, it’s about enticing customers in.
 Make sure you step outside regularly during the dressing process to review it in stages, not just at the end.
 Also, it is worth remembering that passers-by don’t generally approach your store head-on, they walk past it so be sure to check your window display from different angles.

 Even some of the most dynamic and thought through displays can become tired, so make sure you check your window displays regularly.
 A tired window display looks bad, but an unfinished window can look even worse.
 Consider setting aside some time outside of trading hours to update your window, that way it will be completed when your customers next enter the store.

 Valentino’s Displays has a wealth of retail experience, so whether you’re a large retailer or a small independent shop we can help transform your store.